markoboy/RestaurantReviewsApp/README.md

 [(Back to top)](#table-of-contents)

-You can view a live demo on this [git page](https://markoboy.github.io/RestaurantReviewsApp/)
+You can view a live demo on this [git page](https://markoboy.github.io/RestaurantReviewsApp/).
+You can only view the page layout as because the route of the server is `markoboy.github.io/` the data is not fetched because they are on the `RestaurantReviewsApp`.
+In order to make it work I have to change all the code to fetch from `RestaurantReviewsApp/` but then it will not work locally.
+So I decided to let it as it is in order to view the layout and the map :).

 ### Local Installation